Self-Employment And Universal Credit

+Self-employment and universal credit guidelines change annually.
 Universal Credit is a monthly payment to help with your living costs.
 You may be able to get it if you’re on a low income or out of work.

-Providing information about your earnings
+Self-employment and Universal credit – Providing information about your earnings

 Everyone claiming Universal Credit needs to report their self-employed earnings at the end of each monthly assessment period.
 This includes company directors, even those paying themselves by PAYE.